opensafely-core/opencodelists/codelists/scripts/README.md

-# Bulk import codelists from an xlsx file
+# Bulk import codelists from a file

-`codelists/scripts/import_codelists_from_xlsx.py` reads an XLSX file and creates new codelists/codelist versions.
+`codelists/scripts/bulk_import_codelists.py` reads a file and creates new codelists/codelist versions.
 All new versions are created as "under review".

 This script is intended to be run on a local machine, and will use the OpenCodelists